-This dressing recipe uses a very easy method that results in a perfectly emulsified vinaigrette.
-The tiny dash of Dijon mustard, when shaken, keeps the oil and vinegar mixed together for a restaurant-quality salad dressing.
+This Italian salad dressing recipe uses a very easy method that results in a perfectly emulsified vinaigrette.
+The tiny dash of Dijon mustard, when shaken, keeps the oil and vinegar mixed together for restaurant-quality results.

-- Combine the vinegar, olive oil, salt, sugar, pepper, herb blend, mustard, and cloves in a glass jar with a screw-on lid or another container with a tight-fitting lid.
+- Combine the vinegar, olive oil, salt, sugar, pepper, herb blend, mustard, and garlic in a glass jar with a screw-on lid or another container with a tight-fitting lid.

 - Tighten the lid and shake vigorously for 1 minute before serving.